asbjornu/get-better-with-all-things-git/docs/workshop.md

 git commit --amend -m 'More development' # also fix the commit message typo
 ```

-Show the SmartGit "Recyclable Commits"
+- Show the SmartGit "Recyclable Commits".

 ```shell
 git reflog